inspec/inspec/docs-chef-io/content/inspec/parallel.md

 --reporter cli:fifth.out
 ```

-This runs five invocations, the target and profile are specified on the command line.
+This runs five invocations with the target and profile are specified on the command line.
 It specifies where to save the output of each invocation.

 {{< note >}}

-The option file runs the same profile five times on the same target, which is not very useful.
+This option file runs the same profile five times on the same target, which is not very useful.

 {{< /note >}}